shbz8888/Data_Pipeline_VMware/README.md

                 df['Number of reviews'] = df['Number of reviews'].astype('int64')
                 return df
 ```
-* The Price data was first stripped of any characters ($) and then converted to a float data type, this to allow  arithmetic calculations in pgadmin4, this was alos done to the 'Number of reviews' data
+* The Price data was first stripped of any characters ($) and then converted to a float data type, this was to allow  arithmetic calculations in pgadmin4, this was also done to the 'Number of reviews' data
 * The data was converted to an SQL database via sqlalchemy and psycopg2
-* Using the aforemnetioned tools an engine was created that connected to the pgadmin4 by extension RDS database:
+* Using the aforemnetioned tools an engine was created that connected to pgadmin4 and by extension the RDS database:
 ```python
 def upload_item_data_to_rds(self, df):
                 engine = create_engine(f"postgresql+psycopg2://postgres:Yoruichi786@gorilla.ctcfqngfmu8j.eu-west-2.rds.amazonaws.com:5432/Gorilla")
                 df.to_sql('Products',engine,if_exists='append')
 ```
-* The 'if_exists' attrcibute was set to 'append' incase so that values can update if they change in the future
+* The 'if_exists' attribute was set to 'append' so that values can update if they change in the future
-* A method was created to notify the user that the scraper had finished saving all the data, due to the lack of shared parameters/attributes it was converted to a decorator:
+* A method was created to notify the user that the scraper had finished saving all the data, due to the lack of shared attributes it was converted to a decorator:
 ```python
 @staticmethod
 def data_saving_update():